Corn Crib

 Bout two cribs of corn.

-other spellings: corn house, corn shed, the crib, and crib of corn
+variations: corn house, corn shed, the crib, crib of corn

 ★ Corn cribs were built with slats or gaps between boards to let air through.
 That kept the corn dry for livestock feed and meal.
 Many stood on stone piers to keep rats out. ★